bhavesh-gulabani/typeform-clone/README.md

 # GrowthX Typeform

-A Typeform clone which helps users applying for the GrowthX experience.
+A Typeform clone which helps users apply for the GrowthX experience.